kizzy0216/declaration/README.md

 ### Dashboard architecture

 The Dashboard is architected as an isomorphic web application powered by Next.js.
+The dashboard is for Super Admins and Network Admins only.
+Network members cannot access the dashboard.

 ### Interface architecture